-There are many Month math materials that assist the children with memorizing their math facts such as the Addition Strip Board, Multiplication Charts, and Subtraction Strip Board.
+There are many Montessori math materials that assist the children with memorizing their math facts such as the Addition Strip Board, Multiplication Charts, and Subtraction Strip Board.
 Math Booklets are used with the math materials to ensure the child works through all the possible equations for each operation.
-Instead of keeping the equations in booklet form, some children enjoy making a Montessori Math Chart.
+Instead of keeping the equations in booklet form, some children enjoy making a Montessori math chart.

 1. Materials required:

 2. Have the child complete the math booklets and cut them out.

 3. Create the color chart using the construction paper.